project-oak/hello-transparent-release/README.md

 To use the container-based SLSA3 builder, you need

-1. An OCI builder image, in which the build commands for building the binary are executed.
+1. An OCI builder image, in which the build command for building the binary is executed.
 1. A GitHub repository containing your source code.
 1. A buildconfig file, containing the build configuration info.
 1. A GitHub actions workflow to call the container-based SLSA3 builder.

 For most of this tutorial, we will use a pre-built Maven Docker image.
-But you can, as well, use a custom image, as described [below](#create-a-custom-docker-image).
+But you can, as well, create and use a custom image, as described [below](#create-a-custom-docker-image).

 ## The Docker-based build tool